-A good quote to keep in mind when deciding what your company’s vision statement:
+Here’s a good quote to keep in mind when deciding on your company’s vision statement:

 “If you are working on something that you really care about, you don’t have to be pushed.
 The vision pulls you.”